 video.size(640, 480);

-• video: The first thing we send is the media we want to detect hands within.
+video.hide();video: The first thing we send is the media we want to detect hands within.
 In this case, that is our video feed.
-However, we can also switch that out to be an image we load up OR even the drawing on the canvas.
+However, we can also switch that out to be an image we load up OR even the drawing on the canvas.gotHands: This is a function we create ourselves.
+Once the model finds a result, it will call this function to give you the results.handPose.detectStart(video, gotHands)background(240)function draw(){

-1. The next section of code draws the all the hand points.
-Remember, the hands variable is where we will be storing the hand points.
-The ml5.js documentation tells us what format the hands result will look like.
+image(video, 0,0, width, height);hands variable is where we will be storing the hand points.
+The ml5.js documentation tells us what format the hands result will look like.hand to store the specific hand.for (let i=0; i < hands.length; i++){

 let hand = hands[i];

-• Next, we need to look at the keypoints in that hand.
-The keypoints are stored in hand.keypoints.
+}hand.keypoints.
 This is also a list, so we will need to loop through all the keypoints to draw each one.
-We can store each keypoint in a variable called keypoint
+We can store each keypoint in a variable called keypointfor (let i=0; i < hands.length; i++){

 let hand = hands[i];